-Informal complaints of sexual harassment by employees or volunteers shall be reported to the employee's or volunteer's supervisor, the Affirmative Action officer, or the executive director of human resources.
-The administrator receiving the complaint will be responsible for coordinating the investigation of such complaint with the district's Affirmative Action officer or executive director of human resources.
+Informal complaints of sexual harassment by employees or volunteers shall be reported to the employee's or volunteer's supervisor, the Affirmative Action officer, or the assistant superintendent of human resources.
+The administrator receiving the complaint will be responsible for coordinating the investigation of such complaint with the district's Affirmative Action officer or assistant superintendent of human resources.
 Formal complaints of sexual harassment shall be processed in accordance with the complaint procedures set forth in Procedure 5160P.